 Fertilizer can be applied more in areas where it is needed and less in areas where it is not.
 Growers can use the same principles behind Precision Farming, but without the expensive equipment.
 Our Field Reports throughout a growing season can be used to do a “manual” variable rate application plan if you have a spraying with sectional control.
 Put more fertilizer where it will pay off, less where it won’t.

 #2) Use our data with Precision Farming equipment for Variable Rate Application.

 If you already engage in Precision Farming, we can deliver data in Shapefile and Google Earth .kmz formats, compatible with a wide variety of farm management software to generate prescriptions for Variable Rate Application of inputs so you can gain the full precision and benefits of variable rate.

 #3) Verify that changes made to your fields are effective, or plan new ones.

 If you have made changes that affect drainage or soil, our color-coded growth maps will let you see at a glance if those changes have been effective.
 Or use the data to plan new changes.

 #4) Reduce losses by detecting problems earlier.

-Single flights are useful to understand field conditions at a glance, but we recommend a minimum of four flights per season to obtain the clearest understanding of what is happening in a field.
-We will happily fly as-needed, but we also offer yearly discounted rates.
+Single flights are useful to understand field conditions at a glance, but we recommend regular flights throughout the season to obtain the clearest understanding of what is happening in a field.